 Old Crow Medicine Show

-Old Crow Medicine Show now have five studio albums to their name, three of which were released by Nettwerk Records – O.C.M.S and Big Iron World produced by David Rawlings, and Tennessee Pusher produced by Don Was.
-In 2012 Old Crow released Carry Me Back, on which they continued to craft classic American roots music while pushing themselves in new directions.
-The band’s newest album, Remedy, released by ATO Records and produced by Ted Hutt represents a new stretch of road in the timeless journey of a rambling string band.
+Old Crow Medicine Show now have five studio albums to their name, three of which were released by Nettwerk Records – O.C.M.S.
+(2004) and Big Iron World (2006) produced by David Rawlings, and Tennessee Pusher (2008) produced by Don Was.
+In 2012, ATO Records released the Ted Hutt produced, Carry Me Back, on which they continued to craft classic American roots music.
+The band’s latest album, Remedy (2014), released by ATO Records and also produced by Ted Hutt includes new Old Crow classics like “Sweet Amarillo,” “8 Dogs 8 Banjos,” and “Brushy Mountain Conjugal Trailer”.